alexanderjj03/Marketplace-extension/README.md

-# Facebook maretplace price checker/potential scam detector (WORK IN PROGRESS)
+# Facebook maretplace price checker/potential scam detector (Beta 1.0.0, WORK IN PROGRESS)

-We expect to have version 1.0.0, containing the extension's most essential features, working during October, 2025.
+Beta 1.0.0 is finally ready!
+We will be sending it out to around 30 people so we can receive feedback and ideas for potential new features.

 Stay tuned for further announcements!